 Southwest Initiative Foundation will follow these guidelines and encourages our community partners to follow them.

-- Southwest Initiative Foundation meetings and events scheduled through May 1, 2020 are being cancelled, postponed or hosted virtually.
+- Southwest Initiative Foundation meetings and events scheduled through May 31, 2020 are being cancelled, postponed or hosted virtually.
 Additional details will be shared for specific events.
 Please watch our website for ongoing updates.
-The Power of ONE regional banquet scheduled for April 16 is cancelled.

 - Our office and conference rooms are closed to the public until further notice.
 Our team is communicating with groups scheduled to use our space.
 Staff continue to work remotely at this time.